Ramoonus/jQuery-Updater/readme.txt

 == Frequently Asked Questions ==
 1. Q: Do I need this plugin if I`m running the latest version of WordPress on my site?
+A: no

+2. Q: Is this plugin compatible with PHP 5.2 / 5.3 / 5.4 or 7?
-A: possibly not
+A: Yes

-2. Q: This plugin doesn`t seem to do anything?
-A: If you don`t know what you are doing, or what to expect from this plugin: read the readme

 3. Q: This plugin breaks my site!
 How do I fix it?
 A: Using jQuery version 2 could break your site.
+See the warning on the homepage of this plugin.

 == Changelog ==

+Updated Readme

 == 2.2.0.1 =
 * Updated jQuery Migrate to 1.3.1
 * Removed unused files